mangelajo/ajo-es/_posts/2018-01-10-neutron-external-network-with-routing.md

 an external network without the use of NAT or DNAT (floating ips) via a neutron router.

-With the following configuration you will have routers that don't do NAT on ingress or egress connections.
-You won't be able to use floating ips too, at least in the explained configuration, you could add a second external network and a gateway port, plus some static routes to let the router steer traffic over each network.
+> With the following configuration you will have routers that don't do NAT
+> on ingress or egress connections.
+You won't be able to use floating ips
+> too, at least in the explained configuration, you could add a second external
+> network and a gateway port, plus some static routes to let the router steer
+> traffic over each network.

 This can be done, with just one limitation, tenant networks connected in such topology cannot have overlapping ips.
-And also, the upstream router(s) must be informed about the internal networks so they can add router themselves to those networks.
+And also, the upstream router(s) must be informed about the internal networks so they can add routes themselves to those networks.
 That can be done manually, or automatically by periodically talking to the openstack API (checking the router interfaces, the subnets etc..) but I'll skip that part in this blog post.

-We're going to asume that our external provider network is "public", with the subnet "public_subnet" and that the CIDR of such network is 192.168.1.0/24 with a gateway on *192.168.1.1*.
-Please excuse me because I'm not using the new openstack commands, I can make an updated post later if somebody is interested in that.
+> We're going to assume that our external provider network is "public", with the
+> subnet "public_subnet" and that the CIDR of such network is 192.168.1.0/24 with
+> a gateway on *192.168.1.1*.
+Please excuse me because I'm not using the new
+> openstack commands, I can make an updated post later if somebody is interested
+> in that.

 # Step by step